TAJKING10/TUGO/README.md

 ## Technologies Used

-Here is a list of the key technologies, tools, and packages used in the development of **ApplicationStugo**:
+Here is a list of the key technologies, tools, and packages used in the development of **TUGO**:

 ### Frontend Development
 - **Flutter:** The primary framework for building the mobile application, enabling cross-platform development for iOS and Android.